-The Novel Coronavirus continues to make headlines.
-This new strain of the Coronavirus, which originated in Wuhan, China, has spread to countries around the world.
+The novel coronavirus (COVID-19) continues to make headlines.
+This new strain of the coronavirus, which originated in Wuhan, China, has spread to countries around the world.
 Governments and health authorities are now introducing restrictions and advice to limit the spread of the virus.

 The most important advice is to not panic.
 Information is key.